 I do the same thing below for House Republicans, but this time a positive sum indicates a district that had a larger margin for Clinton than for the Republican elected.
 I also include a column showing whether or not the Democratic Congressional Campaign Committee has indicated that this member of the House is a target for the 2018 election.
 This shows that the ‘sum’ column is a fairly good indicator for a midterm target.

 Senate Seats at Risk

-This plot makes it clear that Senate Democrats have a tough 2018 coming up, as 9 senators are up for re-election in states that Trump won.
+This plot makes it clear that Senate Democrats have a tough 2018 coming up.
+Many more Democratic Senators are below the 45 degree line, and 9 senators are up for re-election in states that Trump won.